 Tasks include: irrigation, pruning, picking, fertilizing, pollination, clean-up, compost, trenching, house cleaning, road repair.
-We clean our soaking pools regularly.
-Electricians and carpenters are appreciated here.
+We clean our soaking pools regularly and like to connect with folks who know how to operate a sewing machine, so we can repair our date bags.
+Carpenters are also appreciated, and concrete experience.

 My hot springs is located in a very remote setting in the Coachella Valley of the southern California desert about 2 hours and 30 minutes from Los Angeles, or 50 miles southeast of Palm Springs, just off highway 111, in the morning shadow of the Chocolate Mountains, overlooking the middle of the Salton Sea, with the warmest winter climate in the western U.S.A.